Bake to the roots

 Instructions

-1. For the vanilla sauce add the egg yolks, about 3 tablespoons of the milk and the cornstarch to a bowl and mix until well combined.
+1. For the vanilla sauce add the egg yolks, about three tablespoons of the milk and the cornstarch to a bowl and mix until well combined.
 Set aside.

 2. Cut the vanilla bean lengthwise open and remove the seeds.
 Add both with the remaining milk and sugar to a small pot and bring to a boil.
 Take off the heat and let the vanilla infuse the milk for about 15 minutes.
 Reheat the milk until you can see bubbles coming up.
-Add the cornstarch mixture and mix in.
+Add the cornstarch mixture and mix it in.
 Stir constantly and bring to a boil.
 Remove from the heat and let cool down.
-Stir from time to time to prevent the sauce to develop a skin.
+Stir occasionally to prevent the sauce to develop a skin.
 Remove the vanilla bean before serving.

 3. For the compote wash the rhubarb and dry.
 Cut off the ends and then cut into bite-size pieces – no need to peel the rhubarb as long as it is clean.
 Add together with the sugar and vanilla extract to a pot and mix to combine.
 Cover and set aside to marinate for about 1 hour – mix from time to time.

-4. While the rhubarb is marinating preheat the oven to 350°F (180°C).
+4. While the rhubarb is marinating preheat the oven to 180°C (350°F).
 Line a baking sheet with baking parchment and set aside.
 Mix the flour for the streusel with the sugar, cinnamon, and butter (in small pieces) in a bowl.
 Rub between your fingers to create coarse streusel.
-Mix with the rolled oats and spread on the prepared baking sheet – bake for 10-12 minutes until slightly browned.
-Take out of the oven and let cool down.
+Mix with the rolled oats and spread on the prepared baking sheet – bake for about 10-12 minutes until slightly browned.
+Take out of the oven and let it cool down.
 If pieces stick together break them apart.

 Notes